Zone 1 Sealing Requirements Canada: 5 Mistakes

+Zone 1 sealing requirements Canada are not only about one fitting at one enclosure.
 Section 18 defines three kinds of seals, and they are not interchangeable:

 - Explosion seal — prevents an internal explosion from propagating out of an explosion-proof enclosure, and stops passage of an explosion from one conduit section to another.